isaomatsunami/making-3d-map/README.md

 Obviously, they have depth data.

-I found researchers network, JMA Unified Hypocenter Catalogs <https://hinetwww11.bosai.go.jp/auth/?LANG=en> , asked for a user account and permission to use.
+I found researchers' network, JMA Unified Hypocenter Catalogs <https://hinetwww11.bosai.go.jp/auth/?LANG=en> , asked for a user account and permission to use data.

 ------------------------
 Elevation data
 ------------------------

 Terrain data is called DEM, digital elevation model.
 DEM is a collection of representative height of each latitude/longitude grid cell.
-(Possibly point height of each center of the cell)

 In Japan, Geospatial Information Authority(GSI) publishes 10 meter mesh of DEM for whole country and 5 meter mesh for volcanic area.
 In this page, I use Aster Global DEM, 30 meter mesh for whole globe, maintained by NASA amd Japan's METI.

 In Earth Explorer: <http://earthexplorer.usgs.gov>, select ASTER GLOBAL DEM as dataset and download 2 files which seem to cover Hakone area.